Western Area Peninsula National Park: History

-Ecology
+Environment

 It is the westernmost semi-deciduous closed canopy forest in Sierra Leone.
-The forest is home to various endangered species, including a wide variety of endangered birds and Duiker.
+The forest is home to various endangered species, including a wide variety of endangered birds and three species of duiker.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 Despite its protected status, the reserve has suffered from continuous deforestation, predominantly due to urban encroachment and related activities, a trend only exacerbated by the civil war.

 A detailed deforestation study with a subsequent re-demarcation proposal has been conducted by the WAPFoR project.

 Tacugama Chimpanzee Sanctuary

 The Reserve is home to the Tacugama Chimpanzee Sanctuary which was founded in 1995 by Bala Amarasekaran, seven years after he and his wife Sharmila saw a baby chimpanzee for sale by the roadside north of the capital Freetown.
 The couple bought the chimpanzee for $30 and soon discovered that many other chimpanzees are kept as pets and often mistreated.
 The sanctuary cares for these abused, orphaned and abandoned animals and offers them a new home, and as capacity becomes stretched, also educates among Sierra Leoneans about protecting chimpanzees in the wild.
 More than 2,000 local rural school children visit the 100 acre site every year.